rbms-bsc/DCRMR/_pages/Phys-desc/Details-of-layout.md

 <a name="6.285.1.2">6.285.1.2</a> [Sources of information](/DCRMR/phys-desc/#6011-sources-of-information)

-## 6.285.2 RDA Definition and scope
+## 6.285.2 RDA definition and scope

 <a name="6.285.2.1">6.285.2.1</a> Details of an arrangement of text, images, tactile notation, etc., in a manifestation.

 ## 6.285.31 Note on layout

-<a name="6.285.31.1">6.285.31.1</a> If blank leaves at the beginning of the first gathering or at the end of the final gathering have been recorded in the [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/) record their presence as details of layout if considered important (see [6.21.4225.1](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.4225.1)).
+<a name="6.285.31.1">6.285.31.1</a> If blank leaves at the beginning of the first gathering or at the end of the final gathering have been recorded in the [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/), record their presence as details of layout if considered important (see [6.21.4225.1](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.4225.1)).

 >Example:
 ><CITE>The first and last leaves are blank</CITE>